 - Back ten years ago, eight characters or longer was pretty good.
-Today, 12 or longer at least.
-16 or longer is best. - Mixed case (lower and upper case letters), with a number, and a symbol to maximize the amount of time cracking programs will take to figure out the password. - O Something you'll easily remember. - Eg. Whyisevery liknowwatchinggame of thrones?
-Inanthroareyoumysteryorscience fiction?
-Fortune the happydogsmiles at me 2 day!
-Makeway for skippy peanut butter ducklings in boston! correct horse battery staple - O If you have to write it down, it's not a good password.
+Today, 12 or longer is safe.
+16 or longer is best.

+- To maximize the amount of time cracking programs will take to crack the password, have at least 1 upper case letter, one number, and one symbol.

+- O ALWAYS choose something you'll easily remember.

+- Eg. WinniethepoohandTigger2!

+Inanthroareyoumysteryorsciencefiction?

+Fortunethehappydogsmilesatme2day!

+Makeway4skippypeanutbutterducklingsinboston!

+Correcthorsebatterystaple

+- O If you have to write it down, it's not a good password.

-What's easy to remember and hard to hack?
+What's easy to remember and hard to crack?